Charged with Theft in San Antonio?

 representation for individuals who are dealing with all types of criminal charges, including theft crime charges.
-Since I am a San Antonio criminal attorney who has also served as a prosecutor, I bring valuable insight to my client's cases.
+Since I am a San Antonio theft crime defense attorney who has also served as a prosecutor, I bring valuable insight to my client's cases.
 Read the information provided below to learn more about how theft crimes are defined and prosecuted in the state of Texas.
 When you bring your case to me, I can help you craft a strong defense plan that is specifically tailored to your needs.